Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Technical Spot towards the peak of the ridge

-There is one big drawback though…you have to be within very close proximity to someone in order for verbal communication to be effective.
-This rules out vehicle-to-vehicle communication or any sort of communication over miles of terrain.
+There is one big drawback, though… you have to be very close to someone for verbal communication to be effective.
+This rules out vehicle-to-vehicle communication or any communication over miles of terrain.
 In addition, hand signals are not quite universal.
-While there are some hand signals that are understood by most offroaders when wheeling hard, there are a lot of hand signals that you might not know, or might mean something different to someone else.
+While some hand signals are understood by most off-roaders when wheeling hard, there are a lot of hand signals that you might not know, or might mean something different to someone else.

 In summary, verbal communication from person to person is best, but it is limited in range.
 Obviously, it’s best when spotting someone through a section of a trail.
 It will be utilized for that purpose forever.
 Outside of that, let’s look at some technical communications.